exhalior/exhalior.github.io/GamingWriteup.md

 ![wordlist](https://i.imgur.com/BoiE8ui.png)

 Simply ssh'ing into the machine under *John* prompted us with a password for the ssh key.
 No problem.
-John the ripper should be good enough for this job!.
+John the ripper should be good enough for this job!
 First i used ssh2john to format the key into something john the ripper can read.

 ```/usr/share/john/ssh2john.py SecretKey > keyhash```